 Considering all the details about this case, it is a great package.
 The front Mesh allows for optimum airflow.
 While the lack of RGB may upset a few people, it magnifies its stealthy appearance.
 The tiny features added by Cooler Master mentioned above may appear insignificant, but they add personality to the build.
 Speaking of build, the build quality could be slightly increased by using metal, but we can’t complain much since it lies on the cheaper end.
 This package arriving at a lower price makes the Cooler Master NR600 the runner-up for best budget airflow PC case.

 What is PC Case Airflow?

-PC case airflow is the channeling of air inside from one end through the installed fans and exit from the other with the help of the installed fans.
-This allows the PC components to be cooled down, including the CPU, motherboard, and the GPU.
+PC case airflow is the channeling of air inside from one end through the installed fans and exits from the other with the help of the installed fans.
+This allows the PC components to be cooled down, including the CPU, motherboard, and GPU.

 It is essential to regulate and maintain a steady airflow regardless of the configuration you opt for.
 Going for an airflow case instead of a silent case also gives you an edge over the other category since you don’t have to worry about the temperature aspect.
 Placing a radiator is also crucial to rapidly cool down your CPU with the help of airflow.

 How To Test Airflow in a PC Case?

 The testing method for the airflow might seem weird, but it is what it is.
 To test the airflow, you need some sort of visible smoke to enter the system to physically see the direction where the smoke enters and exits the PC case.
 For this, you can either use dry ice, cigarette smoke, vape smoke, a fog machine, or even incense sticks.
 Cigarette smoke is harmless for the PC, but it is not recommended since smoking is harmful to health.